Sailor Uranus: Development

 The character of Sailor Uranus was not developed until partway through the Sailor Moon series, after the Sailor Guardians were well-established.
 She was created in tandem with Sailor Neptune, as "complementary but opposite characters," and meant from the beginning to work alongside Sailor Pluto.
 Creator Naoko Takeuchi has said that she was shocked by the changes made to Haruka's personality in the anime series, but that she was glad fans still liked the character.

 Initial drawings of Haruka are softer and more feminine than they would later become; she was originally intended to be involved in the all-female Takarazuka Revue, playing male roles on stage.
 Although this was not included in the series itself, Takeuchi stated in an interview that she feels Takarazuka is "the maximum level of feminine emancipation.
 These actress cover all roles of the plays, even the male ones.
 I was inspired by them to create Haruka."
 She also described such a figure as "the female best friend and the fairy tale prince in one," stating that she had wanted for a long time to include a character like this in one of her works.
 Haruka is intended as an older sister figure for the younger girls populating the series, and as a counterpoint to Mamoru, Takeuchi's ideal man.

-Haruka is relatively androgynous in the manga, wearing both feminine and masculine outfits, in tune with the traditional depiction of a beautiful androgynous woman in shōjo comics.
+Haruka is relatively androgynous in the manga and the Crystal, wearing both feminine and masculine outfits, in tune with the traditional depiction of a beautiful androgynous woman in shōjo comics.
 Takeuchi drew Haruka as physically different when she dresses in male clothes, with a more masculine figure than otherwise.
 She even refers to Haruka as being "in male form" at these times, and stated that she wanted this to continue in the anime—which it did.
 In the anime, Haruka's sometimes-feminine appearance is downplayed, and she almost always appears masculine.

 Haruka's fascination with racing draws at least some of its details from Takeuchi herself; in the manga, they even share a favorite car, the Ferrari 512M.
 In the anime, she is seen driving either a yellow or white 1968 Toyota 2000GT open-top (resembling the custom "Bond Model"), or, once, a 1990 montego blue Mazda Mx-5 Miata.